r-owen/base_loom_server/docs/installing.md

     On macOS or linux:

-    * Run this terminal command to see which USB ports already in use, if any:
+    * Run this terminal command to see which USB ports are already in use, if any:

-            ls /dev/tty.usb*
+            ls /dev | grep -i "tty.*usb.*"

     * Connect your computer to the loom with a USB cable, turn on the loom, and wait a few seconds to let it connect.

     * Run the same command again.
 There should be one new entry, which is the name of the port connected to the loom.
+      If not, wait a bit longer and try again.

     On Windows this may work: